 In some cases, students who seek your help or arouse your concern may work more effectively with you rather than being referred to counseling.
 Your willingness to listen may be very important to those students.
 You may also choose to work with the student on improving his or her academic work without focusing on the psychological issues that underlie the behavior.
 A counselor at the Counseling Center can be consulted on how to best handle either of these approaches or how to make a referral.

-To schedule an appointment, come by the Center during regular office hours, or call the Counseling Center at 806.720.7478.
-You may also request an appointment via e-mail, sent directly to Counseling@LCU.edu.
-The Center is located on the 2nd floor of the SUB, Room 202.
+To get in touch, come by the Center during regular office hours, or call the Counseling Center at 806.720.7478.
+You may also request an appointment via the patient portal, linked above.
+Emails may be sent directly to Counseling@LCU.edu, and the Center is located on the 2nd floor of the SUB, Room 202.

 Regular office hours: